Quabbin Quills

 Project Scope

-Streamline web interface with the key functions of the community, with the following main features:
+Streamline web interface with the key functions of the writing community, with the following main features:

 Publish work